tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 What are bits?
-Tiny things left when you drop your computer down the stairs. 🤖
+⚡ AI Joke of the Day: 🤖 A SQL statement walks into a bar and sees two tables.
+It approaches, and asks "may I join you?" 🤖

 ---